olcf/olcf-user-docs/software/profiling/Vampir.rst

 Vampir can be run a few different ways depending on a couple of factors.
 If you have a large trace file it would benefit from utilizing VampirServer to process the trace file with the system's compute power while reverse connected to the Vampir GUI.
-If the trace file is small enough (< ~1 Gb), it would do just fine viewing on a login node.
+If the trace file is small enough (< ~1 GB), it would do just fine viewing on a login node.

 .. _vamps:

-``vampirserver`` is the backend software component that can run across multiple compute nodes taking advantage of the machine's memory, this in turn provides an increase in performance for viewing large trace files i.e. >1Gb.
+``vampirserver`` is the backend software component that can run across multiple compute nodes taking advantage of the machine's memory, this in turn provides an increase in performance for viewing large trace files i.e. >1GB.

 ..
 Note:: VampirServer does not take advantage of GPU components